prrvchr/mDriveOOo/README.md

 It must therefore meet the [requirement of the OAuth2OOo extension][14].

 The mDriveOOo extension uses the jdbcDriverOOo extension to work.
 It must therefore meet the [requirement of the jdbcDriverOOo extension][15].
+Additionally, mDriveOOo requires the jdbcDriverOOo extension to be configured to provide `com.sun.star.sdb` as the API level, which is the default configuration.

 ___